 Ernest Hemingway's Former Home is Overrun With Cats

 The famed author's former home in Key West, Florida, is home to 54 cats.
-Hemingway was particularly fond of polydactyl cats, and these largely make up the population at Ernest Hemingway House today.
-And if you’re a cat person like Papa, check out the 20 amazing facts you never knew about your favorite feline.
+Ernest Hemingway was particularly fond of polydactyl cats, and these largely make up the population of felines at his home today.

 Otters Hold Hands